Western influence on Qing dynasty paintings: Zhantu 战图 or depictions of war

 Figure 4. 平定伊犁受降 or Receiving the Surrender of Yili, one of sixteen total scenes making up the Pinging Xiyu Zhantu.
 Ink on Paper.
 Qing Dynasty.

-In addition to portraiture, Jesuit missionaries also created paintings of scenes that were significant to the Qing dynasty court, documenting events such as the successful conquest of new regions to expand the territory of the empire.
-Zhantu (战图), a term referring to depictions of battle, featured most heavily during Emperor Qianlong's reign due to Qianlong's many successful military campaigns.
-Some of his many campaigns included the Zhungar, Ili, and Muslim campaigns (1755-1759) in the conquest of Xinjiang or the region historically referred to as xiyu or “the western regions.”
-War was waged in Burma (1766-1770), Annam (Vietnam—1788-1789), Taiwan (1787-1788), Nepal, and in Sichuan province against rebellious Jinchuan minorities.
-To commemorate his victories on the battlefield, Emperor Qianlong commissioned many zhantu as documentary paintings.
+Jesuit missionaries also created paintings of successful conquest of new regions to expand the territory of the empire.
+Zhantu (战图), a term referring to depictions of battle, featured heavily during Emperor Qianlong's reign.
+To commemorate his many victories on the battlefield, the emperor commissioned many zhantu as documentary paintings.